18F/handbook/_pages/how-we-work/software.md

 ## Purchase new software

-If the software is not in the TTS inventory or GSA IT Catalog (or if there are no licenses available), you will need to fill out a C2 request for TTS to purchase the software.
-Here's how:
+If the software is not in the TTS inventory or GSA IT Catalog (or if there are no licenses available), you will need to fill out the [micropurchase request form](https://docs.google.com/forms/d/e/1FAIpQLSd-GoOE9xWWfJvdZNRP3SE7mj5ysI_RfM8brxdG8YpyJV9yKA/viewform)by following the steps below:

 ### Step 1: find or get an ATO